AndersDeath/diary2/000-current.md

 # 29 June - Thursday - Yerevan - 273 day of immigration

 I was coding today again for whole day.
 It's usual thing and there is nothing to add.
+We got a piece of news that CEO in DR SMILE is changed.